Tephrinectes

 Tephrinectes sinensis, the Chinese brill, is a species of flatfish in the large-tooth flounder family, Paralichthyidae.
 It is the only member of its genus Tephrinectes.
 Like the rest of the large-tooth flounders, it has both eyes on the left side of its head.

 It is a demersal fish that lives in sub-tropical waters.
 It is native to the western Pacific Ocean, from Taiwan to the coast of mainland China.
-It has been used in Chinese medicine.
+It has been used in Chinese medicine and in making Shacha sauce.